FormerLurker/ArcWelderLib/readme.md

 ### Firmware Compensation
 **Important**: Do **NOT** enable firmware compensation unless you are sure you need it!
 Print quality and compression will suffer if it is enabled needlessly.

-Some firmware does not handle arcs with a small radus (under approximately 5mm depending on your settings), which will appear flat instead of curved.
-If larger arcs appear flat, it's likely that G2/G3 is disabled!.
+Some firmware does not handle arcs with a small radius (under approximately 5mm depending on your settings), which will appear flat instead of curved.
+If larger arcs appear flat, it's likely that G2/G3 is disabled.
 See [this closed issue for more details](https://github.com/FormerLurker/ArcWelderLib/issues/18), including some illustrations showing what firmware compensation does to your gcode.

 This applies to Marlin 1.x (but NOT Marlin 2), Klipper (can be fixed by changing settings), and a few others.
 If you notice small radius arcs that print with a flat edge, you may need to enable firmware compensation.
 Note that compression may be reduced (perhaps drastically) when firmware compensation is enabled.